yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-into-production-checklist.markdown

 {% endhighlight %}

-(!)
-GigaSpaces is a Java-based product. .Net and C++ applications using GigaSpaces should also be aware the usage of the JVM libraries as part of the .Net and C++ client libraries.
+{% exclamation %} GigaSpaces is a Java-based product. .Net and C++ applications using GigaSpaces should also be aware the usage of the JVM libraries as part of the .Net and C++ client libraries.

 See the [Tuning Java Virtual Machines|XAP91:Tuning Java Virtual Machines] section and the [Java SE 6 HotSpot Virtual Machine Garbage Collection Tuning|http://java.sun.com/javase/technologies/hotspot/gc/gc_tuning_6.html] for detailed JVM tuning recommendations.